Kyle-Ortiz/burger-barn-react-ror/README.md

-# Project Template: React/Rails API
+# Phase 4 Project - Burger Barn Order Placement

 ## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
+Burger Barn is a fake restuarant web page that allows users to sign up/ login in order to place orders.
+Users can view the menu, add items to their cart, place orders, update their passwords, and delete their account if they wish to no longer "do business" with burger barn.

 ## Requirements